Do you really want to read another predictable article that offers up three easy steps to fix this flaw or…

 Notice in the video that I’m using the high handles.
 You can also use low handles which increases the range of motion, but most people do well with the higher handles when first using this deadlift variation.

 Stand in the middle of the trap bar.
 The middle of your feet should be lined up with the sleeves of the bar (where the plates are loaded).

 Stick your butt back as you go down to grab the handles, keep your chest up and arms straight while squeezing the bar tightly.
 Drive your feet into the ground while pulling up.
 Actively thrust your hips forward and squeeze your glutes hard at the top.
 Your butt and shoulders should rise at the same time.
 Don’t let your butt shoot up before the weight comes off the floor.

-For the most part I recommend trainees keep the reps around 5-8 when just starting with trap bar deadifts.
-If you’re an intermediate to advanced trainee and no stranger to deadlifts, then you can also do lower reps (1-3).
+For the most part I recommend trainees keep the reps around five to eight when just starting with trap bar deadifts.
+If you’re an intermediate to advanced trainee and no stranger to deadlifts, then you can also do lower reps (one to three).
 I only recommend working in this rep range for individuals who are certain their form is spot on.
 Intermediates and advanced trainees can also experiment with higher rep sets (10+) for a tough physical and mental challenge.
 High rep trap bar deadlifts are one of my favorite challenges.

 If you’ve been struggling with conventional and/or sumo deadlifts, or you want some much needed variety in your deadlifting arsenal, then give those two variations a try.
-Let us know how you’re doing with these, and ask any questions in the comments below!
+If you could use a little more guidance with your workouts, overall, we’re here to help!

 At Girls Gone Strong, we want you to feel confident knowing that what you’re doing to look good, feel good, and feel healthy and strong are not only based on tested, reliable, and safe information from trustworthy sources, but that it is also effective and efficient.
 That’s why we developed our flagship training system, The Modern Woman’s Guide To Strength Training.